roundbrackets/zugata/README.md

 http://server/oauth.php with a gui browser.I this case I stored them

-The token mentioned in the problem description is the part of the token called access_tokenx.
-The token itself is a json object with addtional fields.
+The token mentioned in the problem description is the part of the token called access_token.
+The token itself is a json object with additional fields.
 I decided that my API has access to the token object.
 Somehow, the tokens on up in the tokens directory, using /oauth.php or some other mechanism.